1. What are the criteria for admission to BME?

 12. How do graduate students obtain support for their graduate studies?

 All first year PhD students are supported by departmental or university fellowships or graduate assistantships, which provide stipend, tuition remission, and sometimes student fees for the first year.
 After the first year, students will be supported by their advisors through fellowships and graduate assistantships.
 There are also a number of multi-year fellowships available for advanced students through NSF and NIH training programs.
 BME also has a limited number of teaching assistantships for graduate students who demonstrate outstanding teaching skills.

 13. Is there funding available for Master's Students?

 Biomedical Engineering at Rutgers does not currently offer financial support for MS/ME students.
 Financial support must be initiated from the student.

 14. How do students find thesis/dissertation advisors?

 Through communication!
-During the first year, the Bioengineering Student Society (BESS) sponsors a lunch seminar series where faculty members present research opportunities in his/her lab.
+During the first year, the Biomedical Engineering Student Society (BESS) sponsors a lunch seminar series where faculty members present research opportunities in his/her lab.
 Through these lunch meetings, the graduate student guide, and direct communication with faculty, students are asked to narrow their search to 3 candidate advisors during the first and second semesters of the first year.
 Students also have the opportunity to do laboratory rotations during the spring and summer of their first year.
 A final selection is generally made, at the latest, by the beginning of second academic year.

 15. How do students qualify for PhD dissertation status?